Elite Blog Academy® has changed. It was revamped, renamed and relaunched in 2022. I no longer recommend it, but I have other suggestions.

 Q&A videos.
 Each unit includes a video of Ruth answering questions from real students.
 The dialogue is helpful and informative.

 Organized information.
 As is typical with courses like this, much of the material can be found for free online if you’re willing to hunt.
-EBA will give you a jumpstart.
+EBA® organizes some of it for you.

 Packaged well.
-EBA has a clean and simple interface.
+It has a clean and simple interface.
 Getting around is easy and straightforward.

 Stringent return policy.
-Don’t purchase EBA with the intention of “checking it out” and getting your money back if it’s not for you.
+Don’t purchase EBA® with the intention of “checking it out” and getting your money back if it’s not for you.
 You must prove you completed the entire course before a refund will be issued.
-To read the return policy in full, click Policy in the footer.

 Long runway.
 If you follow all the steps as they are presented and purchase the additional tools suggested, it will be quite a while before you start to gain traction and make your money back (12+ months is not unusual).